-Based on the previous Allocation Agreement with the Region of Halton and the May 2023 application, Green Ginger has sufficient servicing allocation to obtain approval for the revised draft plan of subdivision and intends to secure the remaining units for the full build out through the upcoming regional allocation program.
+Based on the previous Allocation Agreement with the Region of Halton and the allocation secured under the 2023 program, Green Ginger has sufficient servicing allocation to obtain approval for the revised draft plan of subdivision, as well as proceed with the full buildout of all low-rise units, and site plan approval for majority of the high density blocks.
+Green Ginger intends to secure the remaining High Density units at a later date.
+An Allocation Assignment Plan detailing all of this has been provided as part of the resubmission.